 If the spermicide only came into contact with sperm, we’d have few problems.
 But consider that spermicide contacts the vaginal (or anal) skin tissue as well.
 Detergents partially “dissolve” skin cells, which have many oils in their membranes.
 These damaged cells can break down, causing small tears and friction irritation that can be very uncomfortable for the person being penetrated.
 Many people who believe themselves to be “allergic” to latex condoms have actually experienced a skin sensitivity to the spermicide on the condom (or they were using the condom with too little extra lubricant applied).

 2. Also, spermicides taste terrible.
-Anyone who has accidentally gotten a bit of dishwashing detergent in their mouth knows this is an unpleasant sensation and taste.
+Anyone who has accidentally gotten a bit of dish washing detergent in their mouth knows this is an unpleasant sensation and taste.
 Oral sex on a man (mouth-to-penis contact) or a woman (mouth-to-vulva contact) is safest with a condom or other barrier (for contact with a woman, the condom can be split open length-wise for coverage).
-Flavored sex dams (Glyde Dams), flavored condoms, or even plain condoms with tasty lubes are much more pleasurable experiences for the "taster" and for the "tastee" than barriers with spermicide.
+Flavored sex sheets, flavored condoms, or even plain external condoms with tasty lubes are much more pleasurable experiences for the “taster” and for the “tastee” than barriers with spermicide.
 So, if you want more oral sex performed on you, provide your willing partner with barriers that taste good.

 3. The third major reason not to use spermicides is recent research that suggests that spermicides such as nonoxynol-9 may INCREASE the transmission of HIV.